 Bob Jones Academy actively encourages its student body to attend a Bible-believing fundamental church in the community.

-Students at the high school level have the opportunity to attend prayer meetings with their academic class on Tuesdays and with the student body on Thursdays before the school day begins.
+Students at the high school level have the opportunity to attend prayer meetings with their academic class on Tuesdays and with the student body on Wednesdays at noon.
 Middle school students have their own prayer meeting on Tuesday mornings.